ACINQ/eclair/docs/CircularRebalancing.md

 This command will send 1M sats from channel `1x1x1` to channel `4x4x4`.

 In real life its not always easy to find the most economically viable route manually, but Eclair is here to help.
-Similarly to `payinvoice`, `findroute` CLI command cannot find routes to self.
-But `Alice` can use a little trick with `findroutebetweennodes`, which allows finding routes between arbitrary nodes.
+Similarly to `payinvoice`, `findroute` CLI command cannot find routes to self, but `Alice` can use a little trick with `findroutebetweennodes`, which allows finding routes between arbitrary nodes.

 To rebalance channels `1x1x1` and `4x4x4`, `Alice` wants to find a route from `Bob` (as a source node) to `Diana` (as a target node).
-In our example there's at least one route from `Bob` to `Diana` via `Alice`, and in real life there can be many more such routes, bacause `Alice` can have way more than two channels, so `Alice`'s node should be excluded from path-finding using `--ignoreNodeIds` parameter:
+In our example there's at least one route from `Bob` to `Diana` via `Alice`.
+In real life there can be many more such routes, because `Alice` can have way more than two channels, so `Alice`'s node should be excluded from path-finding using `--ignoreNodeIds` parameter:

 ```shell